 Discussion questions: Compare the various Chinese reactions to the West to that of Fukuzawa Yukichi?
-How do their visions for the reform of their respective countries differ?
 What does Fukuzawa think is wrong with China?
 What does he like about the West?
-What is Fukuzawa Yukichi's conception of civilization and enlightenment.
+What is Fukuzawa Yukichi's conception of civilization and enlightenment?
+Your textbook (and Fukuzawa) give you a basically positive view of the achievements of the